Vegan cooking without oils

 *****Sassy Sez: Hi Judi - Cooking without oils can be a bit challenging, but it certainly can be done.
 You just have to find ways to replace the moisture and other properties the oil imparts.

-When making sauces and dressings, use water to replace the moisture, and agar agar to assist with thickening, or xanthum gum such as is used in this recipe for
+making oil-free sauces and dressings.
+I recommend using water to replace the moisture, and agar agar to assist with thickening, or

-You can always use water or vegetable broth to "fry" or saute various vegetables, etc. You can also try tamari or Bragg Liquid Aminos, wine, lemon/lime/tomato juices, vinegars, and sherries.
+sauté various vegetables, etc. You can also try tamari, wine, lemon/lime/tomato juices, vinegars and sherries.

 When baking, I find substituting 1/2 the amount of applesauce for the oil called for works well.
 You can also try 1/2 the amount of tofu or vegan yogurt, mashed potatoes or pumpkin, or mashed bananas.